Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-Urge incontinence is a type of bladder control problem where you experience a sudden, intense urge to urinate followed by involuntary leaking before you can reach a bathroom.
-Unlike stress incontinence (which happens during physical activity), urge incontinence is driven by involuntary contractions of the bladder muscle — your bladder essentially squeezes when it shouldn’t.
+Urge incontinence is a type of bladder control problem.
+You feel a sudden, intense urge to urinate and then leak before you can reach a bathroom.
+Unlike stress incontinence (which happens with coughing or exercise), urge incontinence happens because your bladder muscle squeezes on its own when it shouldn’t.

 Women with urge incontinence often describe: